-Vacancies are advertised along with a job description and a person specification.
-All candidates wishing to apply must fill in an application form and then the Manager and the deputy choose a shortlist of applicants by matching the applicant to the job description and the person specification.
+Vacancies are advertised alongside a job description and person specification.
+All candidates wishing to apply must fill in an application form.
+The Manager and Deputy Manager will choose a shortlist of applicants by matching the applicant to the job description and the person specification.

-At this point names and personal details are not looked at.
-Each shortlisted applicant is then invited to spend part of a morning or afternoon at the nursery, during which time he/she will be observed in his / her interactions with the children by the Manager and one of the Room Leaders.
+During this time, names and personal details are not looked at.
+Each shortlisted applicant is invited to spend part of a morning or afternoon at the nursery.
+Their interaction with the children will be observed by both the Manger and Room Leader

-The applicant is then interviewed by a panel consisting of Manager and the deputy (and a third person for higher posts).
-All those on the interview panel ask questions prepared and agreed between them in advance.
+The applicant will then be interviewed by a panel consisting of the Manager and the deputy (and a third person for higher posts).
+All those on the interview panel will ask questions that have been prepared and agreed between them in advance.
 Notes are taken during the interview to aid later discussion and decision-making.
-After all applicants have been interviewed the interview panel meet to discuss and choose the correct person for the job.
+After all applicants have been interviewed, the interview panel will meet to discuss and choose the correct person for the job.